-To prepare grounds for metalpoint drawing technique, you will need a rigid support.
-Select a heavy, smooth-surfaced paper, paperboard, parchment or wood panel, such as plywood or hardboard.
-Paper with a rough texture or smooth glossy surface are both undesirable for use in metalpoint drawing.
-Wood panels should be well-sanded and smooth, since any roughness will show through the ground.
+To prepare grounds for metalpoint or silverpoint drawing, you will need a rigid support.
+Select a heavy, smooth-surfaced paper, paperboard, parchment, or wood panels, such as plywood or hardboard.
+Paper with a rough texture or smooth glossy surface is undesirable for silverpoint and metalpoint drawing.
+Wood panels should be well-sanded and smooth since any roughness will show through the ground.

 Traditional Silverpoint Ground

 Aqueous Pigment Dispersions for Tinting Grounds